lolyhop/gnn-wiki-project/README.md

 ### Stage 2: Semantic Retrieval Classification

-To map articles to these classes, we treated classification as a **semantic retrieval task:**
+To map thousands of articles to these new classes, we treated classification as a **semantic retrieval task:**
 1. We generated a detailed textual description for each of the 7 classes (you can find class descriptions [here](https://github.com/lolyhop/gnn-wiki-project/blob/main/src/dataset_preparation/constants.py));
 2. For every article, we concatenated its _list of categories_ into a single string.
 We intentionally used categories (metadata) rather than the raw text here to capture how Wikipedia editors organize the content;
 3. We embedded both the **Class Descriptions** and the **Article Categories** using the [`google/embedding-gemma-300m`](https://huggingface.co/google/embeddinggemma-300m) model;